-Delayed start should help Brewers’ Knebel play this season
+Delayed start should help Brewers’ Knebel play all season

 Brewers manager Craig Counsell agreed that Knebel should be on the season-opening active roster while noting that the team will remain cautious with him.

-“We just need to build a base underneath him that allows him to recover as best as he can as we go into the season” Counsell said.
+“We just need to build a base underneath him that allows him to recover as best as he can as we go into the season,” Counsell said.

 The return of Knebel should provide a major boost for the Brewers, particularly with this year’s compressed schedule magnifying the importance of bullpens.